pauloarayasantiago/portafolio/README.md

 ## 🎓 About Me
 - 🎓 I'm currently studying to work as a Data Scientist using Machine Learning.
 I have a Data Science specialized in Machine Learning professional certificate from Codecademy.
-- 🎥 I'm a major in communications and audiovisual production, in the University of Costa Rica.
+- 🎥 I'm a majoring in communications and audiovisual production at the University of Costa Rica.
 - 📸 Freelance Photographer.
 - 🌐 Fluent in English and Spanish, with some basic German and Portuguese knowledge.